Skip to content

 • If over limits, execute backdoor Roth strategy

-• Clear any existing traditional IRA balances before backdoor Roth
+• Clear or account for any existing traditional IRA balances before backdoor Roth to avoid pro-rata tax issues

-• Check if covered by workplace retirement plan
+• Check if you are covered by a workplace retirement plan

 • Consider non-deductible contributions for backdoor Roth